klesun-misc/random-ideas/bcu_interactive_battle_mechanic.md

 - Defend (Rock)
     When you choose it, if enemy attacked, his dealt damage gets decremented by your defence stat +10, and you get a _Charge_ (see Prepare).
 If enemy did not attack, you just wasted the turn.
 - Prepare (Paper)
     When you choose it, if enemy did not attack, you gain a _Charge_.
-Charges can stack indefinetely and get spent one at a time whenever you next time attack or defend, multiplying your attack or defence value twice.
+Charges can stack indefinetely and get spent one at a time whenever you next time attack or defend, multiplying your attack or defence value trice.
 If enemy attacked, you just wasted the turn.

 (the logic may be a bit different in the end, this is just a basic idea)